What you do NOT need to do in Scrum!

 • Update Gantt charts for the iteration and release planning.

-• Finding out those requirements means to explain to team members what they should implement.
+• Finding out those requirements means explaining to team members what they should implement.

 • Review the documents and code to guaranty quality.